Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Other revelations of martingales

 \section{Other revelations of martingales}

-Despite the broadness of contents that we aimed when writing this $\oe$uvre, there exist other fields in science where martingales have found valuable applications.
-Here is a swift list of some of these miscellanous topics.
+There exist other fields in science where martingales have found valuable applications.
+Here is a swift list of some of the miscellanous topics that we have not covered in this treatise.

-In {\bf decision theory}, an important question is how to take fast and reliable decisions from noisy observations.
-Wald's sequential probability ratio test (SPRT) \cite{wald1992sequential, tartakovsky2014sequential} provides the optimal strategy to decide among two competing hypothesis with a prescribed error probability.
-More precisely, Wald's test achieves the minimal mean decision time for a given error probability for a broad class of stochastic processes describing the observed data \cite{wald1948optimum, tartakovsky2014sequential}.
-A decision maker following the SPRT takes sequential observations of a stream of data from a stochastic process $X_t$ and measures the weight of evidence through the log-likelihood ratio
+The main aim of {\bf decision theory} is to develop algorithms that take fast and reliable decisions from the observations of a noisy process.
+Wald's sequential probability ratio test (SPRT) \cite{wald1992sequential, wald1948optimum, tartakovsky2014sequential} is optimal amongst sequential hypothesis tests with a prescribed error probability when the observation process consists of a sequence of iid random variables, in the sense that it provides the minimum average time to decide between two competing hypothesis.
+In addition, for a broad class of observations processes Wald's SPRT is optimal in the asymptotic limit of small prescribed error probabilities when neglecting subleading order terms~\cite{tartakovsky2014sequential}.
+The recent work~\cite{doerpinghaus2022optimal} shows that Wald's SPRT is optimal in an information theoretically sense for continuous observation processes, providing an information theoretical interpretation for the SPRT.